TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.quota/mysql-quota.md

 			"visibility": "quotaSubType != null && quotaSubType == enableregion",
 			"order": 2,
 			"controlType": "dropdown",
-            "displayLabel":"REQUIRED: Please choose the region in which you want to have MySql Server", "watermarkText":"Choose a region",
+            "displayLabel":"Please choose the region in which you want to have MySql Server", "watermarkText":"Choose a region",
 			"required": true,
-			"infoBalloonText": "Please select the region in your Azure subscription for which you want to submit quota request to enable the same.", "dynamicDropdownOptions": {
+			"dynamicDropdownOptions": {
 				"dependsOn": "quotaSubType",
                 "uri": "/subscriptions/{subscriptionId}/locations?api-version=2019-06-01",